busraoguzoglu/Image-Similarity-Search/README.md

 ## Notes
 - Qdrant is used as vector storage.
 Run Qdrant locally with Docker image to run the demo.
-- CLIP is used as the model.
-It can embed both text and image in semantic vector space, therefore we can search the similarities.
+- CLIP, Titan and ALIGN models were used for the embeddings.
+These models can embed both text and image in semantic vector space, therefore we can search the similarities.

 ## Running the Demo